Ofor-David/gke-llm-platform/k8s/docs/ARCHITECTURE.md

 ## Autoscaling

-- KEDA scales ollama replicas based on Prometheus metrics
+- KEDA scales Ollama replicas based on the custom Prometheus metric `ollama_queue_depth` (exposed by the metrics exporter sidecar).
+- **Scale Up Threshold**: When queue depth exceeds 3 concurrent requests, KEDA adds a second Ollama pod.
+- **Scale Down**: Scales back down when queue depth falls below the threshold for 5 minutes.
+- **Minimum Replicas**: The minimum replica count is maintained at 1 (warm node/pod).
+It does not scale to zero in order to avoid a 5-6 minute cold start delay.